GuillaumeGalasso/Embedded_Systems--Shape_The_World/README.md

 - functions defintion if already declared by teachers.
 - functions implementation otherwise.

-In most of the cases, there are all these alternatives (except with the two first labs).
+In most of the cases, there are all these alternatives (except with the two first introduction labs).

 ## Common Files